 Who should take a gap year?
-The short answer to that is anybody – it provides students the opportunity to take time off and do something they’re passionate about; university graduates can use it to complement their studies with out-of-the-classroom experiences; those already in a particular industry can take a career break to spend a year away from the office.
+The short answer is anybody – it provides students the opportunity to take time off and do something they’re passionate about; university students can use it to complement their studies with out-of-the-classroom experiences; those already in a particular industry can take a career break to spend a year away from the office.

-I firmly believe that EVERYONE should take a gap year at some point in their lives.
-But for some, it may be more necessary than others.
+We firmly believe that EVERYONE should take a gap year at some point in their lives.
+But for some, it may be a better fit than others.
 If any of the below criteria apply to you, then you should seriously consider planning a gap year today.

 Did you miss your grades for university?
 Or perhaps you’re in the thick of it with exams right now and you’re nervous about coming up short when the results come in?

-Well not to worry - a gap year makes the perfect back-up plan.
+Well not to worry.
 In fact, less-than-perfect exam results are the perfect excuse to take a gap year, as this will give you the chance to retake your exams and reapply.

 Once you’ve got all that out of the way, why not give yourself a pat on the back and treat yourself to some time off?
-After all, you’ll have presumably worked doubly hard to achieve your grades the second time round.
-Take your mind off education and do something totally different, like visiting a country you’ve never been to doing a course in something that interests you which could lead to paid work, like cooking, ski instructing or sailing.
+Take your mind off education and do something totally different, like visiting a country you’ve never been to, volunteering your time and manpower to a worthy cause, or doing a course in something that interests you which could lead to paid work like cooking, ski instructing, or sailing.

 Bear in mind that if you exceed your predicted grades, you can also use your gap year to apply for a better course or institution, should you so wish.